pwallace/gpt-helpers-for-internetarchive-texts/README.md

 # GPT-supported Helper Scripts for Internet Archive texts

-Python tools for extracting and summarizing content from digitized magazine and newspaper text files.
+Python tools for extracting and summarizing content from digitized texts (particularly items in Internet Archive).

 Below is a description of each script and its usage.